Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Related Work

-To tackle this supervised data-dependence problem, data-limited image reconstruction has gained popularity, where methods mainly differ by the imposed imaging prior, the proposed network architecture, or the use of data augmentation.
-Generative adversarial networks have been proposed for data-limited reconstruction using unpaired datasets \cite{Lei_Mardani_Pauly_Vasanawala_2021} or only undersampled datasets \cite{cole2020unsupervised}. \cite{Liu_Sun_Eldeniz_Gan_An_Kamilov_2020} extends regularization by denoising (RED) \cite{romano2017little} to utilize priors from more general artifact removal networks, whereas \cite{darestani2021accelerated} use untrained networks to incorporate the prior of the architecture of a convolutional neural network (CNN).
-Other methods involve self-supervised learning \cite{Yaman_self} and dictionary-based learning \cite{Lahiri_Wang_Ravishankar_Fessler_2021} to enable data-limited reconstruction.
+The supervised data-dependence problem is not unique to MRI reconstruction -- in fact, several data-efficient methods for general image recovery have been proposed in prior computer vision techniques \cite{lehtinen2018noise2noise, hu2021system, batson2019noise2self, hendriksen2020noise2inverse,romano2017little}.
+Recently, these approaches have motivated data-efficient methods for MRI reconstruction. \citet{Liu_Sun_Eldeniz_Gan_An_Kamilov_2020} extend regularization by denoising (RED) \cite{romano2017little} to utilize priors from more general artifact removal networks to train with prospectively undersampled data. \cite{darestani2021accelerated} use untrained networks to incorporate the architecture of a CNN as an image prior.
+Generative adversarial networks using unpaired datasets \cite{Lei_Mardani_Pauly_Vasanawala_2021} or only undersampled datasets \cite{cole2020unsupervised} have also shown promise for data-efficient MRI reconstruction.
+Other methods involve self-supervised learning \cite{Yaman_self, yaman2021zero, demirel202120} and dictionary-based learning \cite{Lahiri_Wang_Ravishankar_Fessler_2021,ravishankar2017efficient,song2019coupled} to enable reconstruction when fully-sampled scans are limited.
 Recently, image-based augmentations were also verified to help decrease data dependence for fully-supervised networks \cite{fabian2021data}.
-While these approaches reduce dependence on fully-sampled data, they do not provide a clear framework for leveraging both fully-sampled and undersampled scans for semi-supervised model training.
-In addition, these methods can be brittle under distribution shift induced by common perturbations (e.g. noise) \cite{Knoll2019b,darestani21a}.
+While these data-efficient approaches reduce dependence on fully-sampled data, they, like supervised DL and CS reconstruction methods, are sensitive to data distribution shifts induced by common perturbations during data acquisition and changes in scan parameters.